aws-samples/aws-transcribe-captioning-tools/README.md

 ## Overview
 This repository contains code for VOD subtitle creation, described in the AWS blog post [“Create video subtitles with translation using machine learning”](https://aws.amazon.com/blogs/machine-learning/create-video-subtitles-with-translation-using-machine-learning/).

-See the "Getting Started" to launch your own QnABot,
+See the "Getting Started" to setup the code contained in the src folder.

 ## Prerequisites